elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-does-encryption-enhance-data-security.md

 url: /learn/computer-science/questions/how-does-encryption-enhance-data-security
 score: -1.0
 related_article1:
-    id: 161258
+    id: 161248
-    title: How can ransomware be prevented and removed?
+    title: >-
+        What is the purpose of de-identification in data protection?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-ransomware-be-prevented-and-removed
+    url: /learn/computer-science/questions/what-is-the-purpose-of-deidentification-in-data-protection
 related_article2:
-    id: 161465
+    id: 161380
-    title: What are some common methods used in phishing attacks?
+    title: >-
+        What is the purpose of de-identification in data protection?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-some-common-methods-used-in-phishing-attacks
+    url: /learn/computer-science/questions/what-is-the-purpose-of-deidentification-in-data-protection
 related_article3:
-    id: 161455
+    id: 161456
-    title: What are some common methods used for pseudonymization?
+    title: >-
+        What is online impersonation in the context of identity theft?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-some-common-methods-used-for-pseudonymization
+    url: /learn/computer-science/questions/what-is-online-impersonation-in-the-context-of-identity-theft
 related_article4:
-    id: 161248
+    id: 161380
+    title: >-
-    title: What is the purpose of de-identification in data protection?
+        What is the purpose of de-identification in data protection?
     subject: Computer Science
     url: /learn/computer-science/questions/what-is-the-purpose-of-deidentification-in-data-protection
 related_article5:
-    id: 161388
+    id: 161248
-    title: What distinguishes a virus from a worm in terms of malware?
+    title: >-
+        What is the purpose of de-identification in data protection?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-distinguishes-a-virus-from-a-worm-in-terms-of-malware
+    url: /learn/computer-science/questions/what-is-the-purpose-of-deidentification-in-data-protection
 ---

 &nbsp;